PFLeget/gastrometry/README.md

     # to get the plot for the paper:
     gastrogp config_file.yaml --comp_plot_paper

+    # to get wrms of astrometry in terms of mag:
+    gastrogp config_file.yaml --comp_wrms_vs_mag

     # to run only on a single exposure
     gastrify single_shot.yaml